AlirezaHabibi1377/Python-Computational-Geometry-Course/README.md

 - Edges: Green lines representing the edges of the Voronoi cells.
 - Bounding Box: The plot includes a bounding box around the Voronoi diagram to ensure all regions are visible.

+**Output of 'InputPoints1.txt'**

 ![Intersection Plot](Voronoi%20Diagram/Figure_1.png)

+This image shows the Voronoi diagram generated from the points specified in 'InputPoints1.txt'.
+The diagram includes the vertices and edges of the Voronoi cells, with a bounding box to ensure visibility of all regions.

+**Output of 'InputPoints2.txt'**

 ![Intersection Plot](Voronoi%20Diagram/Figure_2.png)

+This image depicts the Voronoi diagram for the points in 'InputPoints2.txt'.
+Similar to the previous output, it displays the computed Voronoi cells with vertices and edges, highlighting the spatial partitioning based on the input points.

 ## Conclusion